6artisans/guides/project-management/toggl/README.md

 - team communication over a specific task
 - all clients communication, including preparing a new project
 - 5 minutes of rest every half an hour (working on a side project is not resting)

+## How to track

+Try to relate your time spent to Trello tasks or other specific actions (meeting with client, discussing quote).

+Activities such as code review or testing are part of a specific task, track them as such, please.